clemencehuang/memoryGame/README.md

 ### Navigation

 Navigation is intuitive without the need for lengthy instructions as it’s a well known game that are played by kids around the world.
-It simply features the name of the game at the top of the play area and a reset button which can be clicked should the user wishes to reset the game before it finishes.
+It simply features the name of the game at the top of the play area and a RESTART button which can be clicked should the user wishes to reset the game before it finishes.

 &nbsp;
 ***